RobTheFiveNine/obsidian-gdscript/README.md

 ![](.github/images/example.png)

+## Setup
+This plugin is now part of the verified community plugins!
+To install, just open the community plugins window and search for "GDScript Syntax Highlighting" and hit the install button.

-## Setup (manual)
+## Setup (Manual Method)
-The plugin is going to be submitted to the Obsidian team to hopefully be approved as a community plugin, but for now, if you wish to install the plugin manually.
+If you wish to install the plugin manually:

 1. Navigate to the vault you wish to install it in using your file explorer
 2. Navigate into the `.obisidian` directory, and in there, go into the `plugins` directory